majgis/change-log/README.md

 ### major

 Add an entry under Major in the Unreleased section.
+- The message is echoed to stdout.

     change-log major "What was changed"

 ### minor

 Add an entry under Minor in the Unreleased section.
+- The message is echoed to stdout.

     change-log minor "What was added"

 ### patch

 Add an entry under Patch in the Unreleased section.
+- The message is echoed to stdout.

     change-log patch "What was fixed"